 The COB LED strip generates higher light levels with a more uniform look than its predecessors.
 COB technology enhances light dispersion, removing the dark and brilliant spots generated by narrow beam fittings.
 Furthermore, COB LEDs are more dependable and last longer than SMD LEDs.

 How is COB LED Strip Made?

 Elstar, a maker of LED strip lights, makes LED Strip lights using the same high-quality PCB as their other LED Flex Strip lights.
-The flip-chip LEDs are then arranged side by side down the centre of the strip light, such that each metre of strip light has 512 LEDs!
+The flip-chip LEDs are then arranged side by side down the center of the strip light, such that each meter of strip light has 512 LEDs!
 The strips are finished when a phosphor coating is put to the LEDs.
-This regulates the colour temperature while also protecting the small flip-chip LEDs beneath.
+This regulates the color temperature while also protecting the small flip-chip LEDs beneath.

-Some of the advantages of adopting COB LED light strips are as follows
+Some of the advantages of adopting COB LED strips are as follows

 No LED Hotspots, even in close spaces

 One of the most prevalent concerns is about hotspots that span the length of a normal LED strip.
 A hotspot is a term used to describe the brighter areas of a fixture or strip where the source of the light can be clearly observed.
 It is significantly more pleasant and enticing when the light seems to be a smooth source of light rather than a splotchy mishmash.

 The bigger diodes in 5050 SMD Flex Strips are packed close together so that the light is spread out and constant on the surface being lighted from a distance, but if the lights are too near to the surface of the strips, the hotspots are an eyesore that the human eye cannot ignore.